 About Discernment Counseling: For Lawyers

-All divorce lawyers know that some of their new clients are not sure that divorce is the right option for them.
-But when divorce lawyers try to determine if clients are ready for a divorce, they may do so in a cursory way by asking questions such as "have you tried counseling?" or "is a divorce something you are sure you want to do?"
-With a spouse who does not want the divorce (but the partner does), the lawyer may simply state that under state law one spouse can unilaterally divorce the other, and then redirect the focus to the divorce process.
+All divorce lawyers and mediators know that some of their new clients are not sure that divorce is the right option for them.
+But when they try to determine if clients are ready for a divorce, they often do so in a cursory way by asking questions such as "have you tried counseling?" or "is a divorce something you are sure you want to do?"
+With one spouse wants the divorce and the other doesn't, the lawyer or mediator may simply state that under state law one spouse can unilaterally divorce the other, and then redirect the focus to the divorce process.
 This can leave the hopeful spouse feeling unsupported in his or her quest to save their marriage and sometimes determined to mount roadblocks.

-Many lawyers are uncertain what services to recommend for these clients—those who are ambivalent and those who feel pushed into a divorce—except for marriage counseling that has often not worked in the past.
-Traditional marriage counseling tends to be ineffective because the counselor either expects both parties to work on the relationship, rendering the leaning out spouse the uncooperative one, or encourages the hopeful spouse to just let go of the marriage, leaving that individual feeling undercut and angry.
+Many lawyers and mediators are uncertain what services to recommend for these clients—those who are ambivalent and those who feel pushed into a divorce—except for marriage counseling that has often not worked in the past.
+Traditional marriage counseling tends to be ineffective in these cases because the counselor either expects both parties to work on the relationship, rendering the leaning out spouse the uncooperative one, or encourages the hopeful spouse to just let go of the marriage, leaving that individual feeling undercut and angry.

-Discernment Counseling is a new service created after our research on the reconciliation interests of divorcing parents.
-It is brief, focused counseling for individuals and couples who are ambivalent about whether to divorce or work to repair their marriage.
-The goal is clarity and confidence in the decision, including whether there are avenues for reconciliation that the couple had not yet explored.
+Discernment Counseling is a new service created specifically for “mixed agenda couples” where one is leaning out and other is leaning in.
+The goal is clarity and confidence in a decision about the future of the relationship, based on a deeper understanding of what has happened to the marriage and each person’s role.
 It is not framed as marriage counseling to improve the relationship, and "leaning out" spouses are not pressured to be better partners at a time they are not sure they want to stay married.
-The decision is framed as whether to continue toward divorce or to carve out a reconciliation period of six months to work hard on saving the marriage, and then make a decision on divorcing or staying married.
+The decision about the future is framed as whether to continue toward divorce or to carve out a reconciliation period of six months in couples therapy to work hard on saving the marriage, and then make a decision on divorcing or staying married.
+Alternatively, they can decide not to decide for now, and stay the course.
 Discernment counseling has a maximum of five sessions.

 To understand further how we think about marriage and divorce, see our values statement.